plone/plone.distribution/docs/usage/index.md

 ### Testing

-We recommend the usage of `pytest` and [pytest-plone](https://pypi.org/project/pytest-plone) to test the package.
+We recommend [`pytest`](https://pypi.org/project/pytest/) and [`pytest-plone`](https://pypi.org/project/pytest-plone) to test the package.

 The template generator creates a top level folder named `tests` with initial tests.
-Run them with:
+To run the tests, use the following command.

 ```shell
 make test